 Located roughly halfway between Boston and Atlanta, London and Los Angeles, Maryland's Mid-Atlantic location offers proximity and access to key U.S. and international decision makers, partners and agencies in the technology, biosciences, finance and manufacturing industries.

-Proximity to Washington, D.C. provides easy access to over 400 agencies - federal, academic and private research sectors and 50 federal agencies such as the National Security Agency, the National Institutes of Health and NASA.
+Proximity to Washington, D.C. provides easy access to over 400 agencies - federal, academic and private research sectors and more than 60 federal agencies such as the National Security Agency, the National Institutes of Health and NASA.

 Office of International Investment and Trade